Jange1l/tecnanceBlog/data_engineering/2020-08-29-LargestMagiSquareInMatrix.md

 The solution that I came up with uses threads to find all squares of size k x k in the matrix of N x N. Then, it uses checks every sub-square of size k x k in the matrix.
 If the square is a Magic Square it's sum gets added to memory.
 At the end the program finds the largest sum that got saved, hence finding the largest Magic Square.

+# How to use

+At the bottom there are a few different matrices of different sizes.
+Feel free to play around with them to test different inputs.
+If you dont feel like manually changing the matrices, you can randomly generate a matrix of size N x N with mat4.

+mat4 is already set up, all you need to do is specify the range of the numbers you want in the matrix and the size.
+Remember it has to be a square matrix, so choose equal numbers for the sizes.

 ```python
 import logging
 import threading